FatimaHasan786/spotify-clone/README.md

 The UI is designed to be responsive, providing a seamless experience across various devices and screen sizes.
 Technologies Used
 Frontend: Flutter and dart

+License
+This project is licensed under the MIT License.

+Contributing
+Contributions are welcome!
+If you'd like to contribute to this project, please fork the repository and submit a pull request.
+Make sure to follow the existing code style and guidelines.
+For major changes, please open an issue first to discuss the proposed changes.

+Acknowledgements
+Special thanks to Spotify for providing access to their API for educational purposes, which enabled the development of this application.

+Contact
+If you have any questions or suggestions regarding this project, feel free to contact the maintainers:

+Maintainer Name
+Maintainer Name
+You can also open an issue in this repository for any inquiries or support requests.